dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 Here's the strategic approach: Before you even submit your primary, go to secondaryapps.com and start pre-writing every secondary for your school list.
 Yes, some prompts might change, but 80-90% stay the same year to year.
 When that secondary hits your inbox, you should be doing final edits, not starting from scratch.

-Every year I see strong candidates sabotage themselves here.
+Every year I see strong pre-med candidates sabotage themselves here.
 They get overwhelmed by receiving 15 secondaries at once, they freeze, and by the time they submit them a month later, they've already sent a message that hurts their candidacy.
 The schools won't tell you this directly, but secondary turnaround time absolutely factors into their evaluation of your interest and organization skills.

 ### Understanding the Waitlist

 A waitlist is not a soft rejection—it's a specific message with three possible meanings.
 First: "We like you, but we don't have room for you right now."
 Second: "We like you, but we're not sure how much yet compared to others."
 Third: "We're not sure about you, but you're not an automatic no."

 Understanding which category you're in determines your strategy.
-The first category means stay engaged and update them with meaningful new experiences.
+The first category means stay engaged and update them with meaningful new pre-med experiences.
 The second means you need to reinforce your specific fit with their mission.
 The third means you need to address whatever concerns kept you from an acceptance.
 But here's what most students don't realize: some schools interview primarily for their waitlist late in the cycle.
 That March interview might feel pointless, but it's your foot in the door for next year if needed.

 ### The 3.9 GPA/519 MCAT Rejection Story